samfok/remote_receiver_tutorial/README.md

 AR7700 5V rail, and for the Spektrum Remote Receiver unit, connect the Raspberry Pi's 3.3V output to the receiver's 3.3V line)
-* Connect the receiver's signal line to the Raspberry Pi RXD UART GPIO pin (GPIO 15 / pin 10 on the Raspberry Pi 3)
+* Connect the receiver's signal line to the Raspberry Pi RXD UART GPIO pin (GPIO 15 / pin 10 on the Raspberry Pi 3).
+Beware that the Pi's GPIO pins operate at 3.3V, so if your receiver outputs a 5V signal, you'll want a level-shifter to avoid ruining the Pi's GPIOs.

 ![](img/rx_rpi.png)